It is not always easy to be objective about the quality of your own work, so we are grateful to independent juries for...

 …providing an unbiased measure of achievement.
-The team at Royal Huisman and Huisfit thrilled and proud to be honoured with the prestigious “Best Refitted Yacht” award for BROADWATER, which was bestowed at the 16th edition of the World Superyacht Awards during an exclusive ceremony in Monaco.
-Warmest congratulations to the owner, owner’s team and designer of BROADWATER, and heartfelt gratitude from Huisfit’s team for this recognition.
+The team at Royal Huisman and Huisfit is delighted to have been honoured with the prestigious “Best Refitted Yacht” award for BROADWATER, at an exclusive ceremony during the 16th edition of the World Superyacht Awards in Monaco.
+Warmest congratulations to the owner, owner’s team and designer of BROADWATER, and grateful appreciation from Huisfit’s team for this recognition.

 The BROADWATER team and the Neptune award for ‘Best Refit’

 BROADWATER left the facilities of Royal Huisman Amsterdam in 2020 following a major conversion by Huisfit.
 The classically-styled motoryacht was originally built in 1994 as Rasselas by Feadship.
 The scope of the conversion at Royal Huisman’s dedicated division for superyacht refit, rebuild and renewal, varied from various upgrades to the yacht’s comfort and aesthetics, both inside and out, to changes relating to classification requirements.
 The brief from BROADWATER’s experienced owner was that his yacht was to be converted into a “modern and liveable home away from home” with charter capability.

 Original length of Feadship BROADWATER (formerly Rasselas): 52m / 171ft.
 Length after conversion: 56m / 184ft